newposstoresupport/NewPosAndroidVersionAdapter/README.md

 ### Adaptation process
-* Here we take the adaptation of Android 14 as an example.
-The first step is to modify the values ​​of targetSdkVersion and compileSdkVersion in the build.gradle file in the main module.
+* Here we take the adaptation of Android 13 as an example.
+The first step is to modify the values of targetSdk and compileSdk in the build.gradle file in the main module.

 New version gradle configuration, gradle or gradle.kts